pyeventsourcing/eventsourcing/docs/topics/application.rst

 `Flask-SQLAlchemy <http://flask-sqlalchemy.pocoo.org/>`__ could be passed to the application object.

-Once constructed, the ``Application`` will have an event store, provided by the library's ``EventStore`` class, for which it uses the library's infrastructure classes for SQLAlchemy.
+Once constructed, the application object will have an event store, provided by the library's ``EventStore`` class, for which it uses the library's infrastructure classes for SQLAlchemy.